 Good Customer Service Creates Customer Loyalty

-By being more thoughtful about where knowledge storage and accessibility, companies can provide faster, more consistent, and more personalized service.
+By being more thoughtful about knowledge storage and accessibility, companies can provide faster, more consistent, and more personalized service.
 In turn, this creates happy customers who are more likely to become brand advocates and continue doing business with you.

 “[KCS] is all about measuring the impact of the documentation and the knowledge articles and whether this information is affecting cases that are being entered,” said Ollivier.